team-eternity/eternity/docs/readme.txt

 Bugs Fixed (between 4.02.00 and 4.03.00):

 + Fixed a crash happening when respawning dynamically created items which weren't initially placed in the editor.
+Thanks to MP2E for noticing and fixing it!

 + Fixed a crash happening when looking at non-power-of-2 midtextures straight on their edges.
 Eliminated the risk of illegal memory access when it would not